-To meet the requirements of the RN-BSN curriculum, registered nurse students are expected to successfully complete the Associate of Science degree (ASN) or an Associate of Applied Science degree requirements in accordance to the King University Transfer Agreement.
+To meet the requirements of the RN-BSN curriculum, registered nurse students are expected to have successfully completed the Associate of Science degree (ASN) or an Associate of Applied Science degree requirements in accordance to the King University Transfer Agreement.
 The RN-BSN program will also accept graduates of diploma programs and a degree completion plan for these students will be developed based on individual student need.
 A total number of 48 semester hours is required at King University to fulfill residency hour requirements, The RN-BSN program contains a total of 36 nursing major semester hours and the additional residency required hours will be completed with general education or elective credit hours.
-If students transfer fewer than 76 semester hours of credit in their associate degree or diploma program, they are expected to earn additional credit to complete the required 124 total semester hours in order to graduate with a Bachelor of Science degree in Nursing.
+If students transfer fewer than 76 semester hours of credit in their associate degree or diploma program, they are expected to earn additional credits to complete the required 124 total semester hours in order to graduate with a Bachelor of Science degree in Nursing.
 As per University requirements, all undergraduate students must complete at least 38 semester hours in the general education core (liberal arts).
 Students transferring in less than 38 hours will be required to take additional courses from the liberal arts.
 All general education requirements are outlined in the King University Academic Catalog.
-Students should speak with their Student Success Specialist (SSS) to discuss ways of earning additional credits.
+Students will be advised by their Student Success Specialist (SSS) in selecting the appropriate courses to fulfill the general education and/or elective credit requirements.